First-Time Habitat Homeowner Thrilled “This is Really Happening”

-Corrine and her daughter anticipate moving into their first home by summer.
+Corrine and her daughter anticipate moving into their first home by the end of 2023.
 They’ve shared an apartment for the last three years in Hampton where the rent continues to climb.
 A co-worker suggested Corrine apply to the Habitat for Humanity Peninsula and Greater Williamsburg First-Time Homebuyer Program.
 Hers was one of 250 applications received last spring.

 “To know that I was one of the top six to be picked, I was overwhelmed with joy.
 I just felt so blessed,” she says.
 “I really felt like I was so special.
 I made it through.
 This is really happening.”